On Adaptive Frequency Sampling for Data-driven Model Order Reduction Applied to Antenna Responses: Numerical Examples

-In Fig. \ref{fig:5G_antenna_bench}, the \gls{RMSE} values obtained for the adaptive sampling methods and the envelope of the minimum of the predetermined distributions are shown.
-We observe in Fig. \ref{fig:5G_antenna_bench} that the Loewner framework reaches a consistently lower \gls{RMSE} compared to vector fitting.
-The lowest \gls{RMSE} are achieved by the minimum of the \num{30} predetermined distributions, and the $\lTheta$ adaptive algorithm.
-None of the adaptive algorithms distinctly outperforms the minimum of the \num{30} predetermined distributions.
-The $\lTheta$ algorithm does, however, reach similar \gls{RMSE} values as the minimum of the \num{30} predetermined distributions, and for some points, the $\lTheta$ algorithm even yields a slightly smaller \gls{RMSE}.
+In Fig.~\ref{fig:5G_antenna_bench}, the \gls{RMSE} values obtained for the adaptive sampling methods and the equidistant distributions are shown.
+We observe in Fig.~\ref{fig:5G_antenna_bench} that the Loewner framework reaches a consistently lower \gls{RMSE} compared to vector fitting.
+The lowest \gls{RMSE} is achieved by the here proposed $\lTheta$ adaptive algorithm.
+The $\lTheta$ algorithm is the only algorithm in Fig.~\ref{fig:5G_antenna_bench} to distinctly outperform the equidistant distribution for the Loewner framework.
 Among the adaptive sampling algorithms, $\lTheta$ yields a consistently lower \gls{RMSE}.